COVID-19 Amendment: During the period in which Feinberg exams will be conducted remotely, the following policies and procedures will be in place:

 Students who fail their first attempt at Step 1 may complete the clerkship they are currently on.
 Students will not be allowed to begin another clerkship until the Step 1 examination has been retaken.
 If the retake is unsuccessful, they can complete the clerkship they are enrolled in and will then be placed on leave of absence as described below.

-Students who fail the Step 1 examination on their first attempt must submit a specific study plan and timeline to the Director of Academic Success for consideration and review.
+Students who fail the Step 1 examination on their first attempt must meet with the Director of Academic Success to finalize a plan to retake the exam.
 The director will provide feedback on a student’s study plan.
-Once the study plan has been approved, permission will be granted for the USMLE Step 1 retake.
+Once the study plan has been finalized, permission will be granted for the USMLE Step 1 retake.

-A student who has failed USMLE Step 1 on the first attempt must retake the examination no later than October 31 of that same year.
+A student who has failed USMLE Step 1 on the first attempt must retake the examination no later than six months after receipt of the score report.
 If a student cannot meet this deadline, they must appear before the Student Promotions Committee (SPC) to request an extension.

 If a student does not pass the Step 1 examination on the second attempt, they will be placed on a leave of absence to focus on a study plan with assistance from the Director of Academic Success.
 The student must appear before the SPC and request permission to retake the examination for a third time.
 The student will need to present a study plan and timeline to the SPC.
 The SPC may approve or deny the request for a third USMLE retake.

-If granted permission to take the exam a third time, the student must sit for the exam no later than May 15 of the following year.
+If granted permission to take the exam a third time, the student must sit for the exam no later than six months after receipt of the second score report.
 Failure to do so will result in an SPC appearance at which time outcomes such as dismissal from FSM will be considered.

-Any student failing the Step 1 examination a third time will appear before the Student Promotions Committee.
+Any student failing the Step 1 examination a third time will appear before the SPC.
 The SPC will consider outcomes such as dismissal from FSM based on academic grounds.